CodeFX-org/java-9-wtf/_pages/home.md

 * it should be [as small as possible](http://www.sscce.org/)
 * it should be a Maven module, where `mvn clean test` passes on Java 8 but fails on Java 9
 * it should demonstrate the behavior without much editing:
-    * in the POM use profiles if compiler or Surefire need arguments on different releases
+    * if compiler or Surefire need different arguments on different releases, use profiles
     * if the entire Maven run needs arguments, have a look at how `.mvn/jvm.config` works
 * its README should describe the problem, possibly show some code (and link to more), and also point out the solution if one is available; also, don't forget to link to it from above
 * the README should also mention the Java 8 and 9 versions on which the described behavior was observed